Natural selection- Variability between individuals- Differentiated Reproduction- Heredity

 → Who proposed the theory of natural selection?

 The theory of natural selection was proposed by Charles Darwin , a leading naturalist who changed our understanding of how species change over time.
-According to this naturalist, there is a constant struggle for survival, and natural selection acts in this process.
+According to this naturalist, there is a constant struggle for survival, and acts in this process.
 Therefore, the fittest organism would be able to survive and would have more chances to reproduce, thus preserving the useful variations for each species.
 It is worth noting, however, that, despite knowing the genes and the mechanisms of heredity, Charles Darwin did not know them, which left a gap in his work, which was later filled .

-→ How does natural selection occur?
+→ How does it occur?

-For natural selection to occur, some factors are necessary: variability between individuals, differentiated reproduction and heredity.
+To occur, some factors are necessary: variability between individuals, differentiated reproduction and heredity.

 - Variability between individuals: Organisms of the same species need to have variations in their characteristics.
 Without these individual differences, the selection could not function.